Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test6_clue_analysis(gemini).md

 ### Informed Clues: 5/5
 **Excellent - Outstanding**

-The clues are very specific to Pizza Margherita, mentioning the Italian flag colors and simple ingredients.
-They avoid using the answer word directly.
+Both informed clues are highly specific to Pizza Margherita, focusing on the visual aspects (colors of a nation) and texture (thin crust).
+No answer contamination.

 ✅ Strengths:
 - Generally specific and relate to correct answer